IntersectMBO/plutus/doc/notes/fomega/evaluation/machines.md

 Clear definitions of CK, CEK (except this one contains a very unfortunate typo in the `appR-λ` case, see the K machine from "call-by-name, call-by-value and abstract machines (2012)" for the correct version of this clause), CESK, etc machines.
 That CESK machine relies on garbage collection in order to clean up redundant substitutions (the problem with the CEK machine described above).
 I wonder whether it would make sense to just know which variables are where used in the style of [Everybody's Got To Be Somewhere](https://github.com/pigworker/EGTBS/blob/master/EGTBS.pdf) or something, so we can deterministically prune environments.

 ## [Implementing functional languages with abstract machines (2015), Hayo Thielecke](https://www.cs.bham.ac.uk/~hxt/2015/compilers/compiling-functional.pdf)
 A historical overview and a very clear implementation of the CEK machine that differs from the common one (or maybe this is the common one, I don't know, it just differs).
-Has a very elaborted example.
+Has a very elaborated example.
 Do not see whether this implementation is better, worse or what.

 ## [Distilling Abstract Machines (2014), Accattoli et al](https://lipn.univ-paris13.fr/~mazza/papers/DistillingAbstractMachines-ICFP2014.pdf)
 Formal analysis of various machines.
 Invariants that for each machine hold are explicitly specified.
 Doesn't seem terribly useful for us.